tobyhodges/genome-mining-workshop-workbench/README.md

   ❓ When there is information that needs to be verified
   ✳️ When something needs to be developed

+## Funding
+Thanks to PAPIIT IA106323 “Pan-cluster, herramientas de Big data para caracterización pangenómica de clústeres biosintéticos en microorganismos” for the funds provided that made the development of this lesson possible.

+## Links
 Zenodo link:  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6636296.svg)](https://doi.org/10.5281/zenodo.6636296)

 # Genome Mining Workshop Overview